purduesigbots/pros-docs/v5/okapi/api/control/iterative/iterative-pos-pid-controller.rst

 okapi::IterativePosPIDController
 ================================

-An ``IterativePositionController`` that uses the position PID algorithm.
+An `IterativePositionController <iterative-position-controller.html>`_ that uses the position PID algorithm.

 Constructor(s)
 --------------